 Bullet points and numbered lists

-Richard van der Blom's research found that posts with structured lists receive significantly more engagement than unstructured text.
-This makes sense when you think about how people actually consume content in a feed.
+Lists break up text, create visual rhythm, and let people scan for the one point relevant to them.
+Richard van der Blom's research found posts with structured lists receive more engagement than unstructured text.
 Nobody reads LinkedIn posts like a novel.
-They scan, they grab what is useful, they move on.
+They scan, grab what is useful, and move on.

 A few rules for lists that work: